-For prepaid carriers, should you go with Mint Mobile or Boost Mobile?
+Mint Mobile vs. Boost Mobile: Which prepaid carrier is best for you?

 Buy more to save more

-Mint Mobile saves you money by offering plans in a bundle.
-Buy a large chunk to increase your savings with plenty of data on T-Mobile's LTE network.
+Mint Mobile saves you money by offering plans in a three-month, six-month, or 12-month bundle.
+By buying a large chunk in advance, you can increase your savings with just the right amount of data on T-Mobile's 5G and 4G LTE network.